 What are the English language requirements for admission to UCLA?

 International applicants whose first language is not English must certify their proficiency in English when applying to UCLA, and, if admitted, upon arrival.

 APPLICATION PROCESS – ADMISSIONS PROFILES

 While the number of applications received each year varies, approximately forty percent of applicants are admitted.

 How can I strengthen my application for MURP?

 The strongest applications have a clear, focused statement of purpose, an impressive resume reflecting relevant planning experience, supportive letters of recommendation, and a solid undergraduate grade-point average (GPA).
-The average admitted-student GPA is 3.60, which we calculate based on your last two years of undergraduate work, major and non-major.
-The average GRE scores are 78th percentile for verbal, 63rd percentile for quantitative, and 68th percentile for writing.
+The average admitted-student GPA is 3.50, which we calculate based on you the entirety of your undergraduate work, major and non-major.
+The average GRE scores are 73rd percentile for verbal, 50th percentile for quantitative, and 70th percentile for writing.
 It is important to note that GRE scores are not weighted as heavily as the statement of purpose, GPA, letters of recommendation, and resume.
 Most of our students have worked in the planning profession in some capacity, though some enter directly following the completion of their undergraduate career, with internship and research experience.

 What qualifies as planning-related work experience?